ayush-programer/tutorials/cpp/README.md

 Note: You can also use `noexcept(<expression>)` to conditionally mark function as `noexpect` (if and only if `<expression>` evaluates to `true`).

+### `override`

+If you want to override a virtual method, then, within the implementation, add the `override` keyword to the method's declaration (after argument list).

+### `virtual`

+If you want to permit a derived class to override a base class's methods, you use the `virtual` keyword.
+If you want to require a derived class to implement the method, you can append the `=0` suffix to a method definition (such methods are called pure virtual methods);

 ## Exception handling

 ### Standard exception classes